Web site: www.glennklein.com

 is a book that has long been needed by those who are interested in learning

-diamonds and faceting colored gemstones and those that have evolved
+and faceting colored gemstones and those that have evolved through the

 This book provides information about where in the world the most precious

-gemstone rough has come from, how cut design patterns have improved over
+gemstone rough has come from, and how cut design patterns have improved

 gemstones that have shaped history and been instrumental in Wars.